paulafffl/sql_gold_medals/README.md

 ## Project Overview

-In this project you I wrote all the SQL statements for an Olympic metrics reporting web application called Gold Medal Metrics.
+In this project I wrote all the SQL statements for an Olympic metrics reporting web application called Gold Medal Metrics.

 Gold Medal Metrics allows users to: